Efficient Transferable Optimal Transport via Min-Sliced Transport Plans: Abstract

 \section{Abstract}

-Optimal Transport (OT) offers a powerful framework for finding correspondences between distributions and addressing matching and alignment problems in various areas of computer vision, including shape analysis, image generation, and multimodal tasks.
-The computation cost of OT, however, hinders its scalability.
-Slice-based transport plans have recently shown promise for reducing the computational cost by leveraging the closed-form solutions of 1D OT problems.
+Optimal Transport (OT) plans provide correspondences between distributions supporting alignment tasks in various domains.
+Sliced transport plans have been recently proposed as a computationally efficient alternative to OT plans.
 These methods optimize a one-dimensional projection (slice) to obtain a conditional transport plan that minimizes the transport cost in the ambient space.
-While efficient, these methods leave open the question of whether learned optimal slicers can transfer to new distribution pairs under distributional shift.
-Understanding this transferability is crucial in settings with evolving data or repeated OT computations across closely related distributions.
-In this paper, we study the min-Sliced Transport Plan (min-STP) framework and investigate the transferability of optimized slicers: can a slicer trained on one distribution pair yield effective transport plans for new, unseen pairs?
+Despite their efficiency, it remains unclear whether learned slicers transfer to new distribution pairs under shift, an issue central to evolving data and repeated OT computations over related distributions.
+We study the min-Sliced Transport Plan (min-STP) framework and examine slicer transferability: can a slicer learned on one distribution pair produce effective transport plans for unseen pairs?
 Theoretically, we show that optimized slicers remain close under slight perturbations of the data distributions, enabling efficient transfer across related tasks.
-To further improve scalability, we introduce a minibatch formulation of min-STP and provide statistical guarantees on its accuracy.
-Empirically, we demonstrate that the transferable min-STP achieves strong one-shot matching performance and facilitates amortized training for point cloud alignment and flow-based generative modeling.
-Our code is available at \url{https://github.com/xinranliueva/Min-STP}.
+To further improve scalability, we introduce a minibatch formulation of min-STP and provide statistical rates on its accuracy.
+Empirically, we demonstrate that the transferable min-STP achieves strong one-shot matching performance and facilitates amortized training for point cloud and image analysis.